elutz/vc-framework-v14/README.md

 * Forms are now exported!
 They are exported in JSON format and stored in a folder named "vc_forms".
 * Your exported methods will be moved from "vc_source" to "vc_methods" to make things clearer.
 * Advanced customization options are available for those that want them (but they are NOT necessary).
+* Possibility to import outside changes (methods only).
+More see below.

 ## Description